 The number of hours of self-employment counted toward participation and each month is determined by calculating the individual's gross earned income, less business expenses, divided by the federal minimum wage.
 A self-employed participant who states they are an independent contractor, franchise holder or owner-operator must complete, sign and submit a self-employment worksheet and provide substantiating documentation of the income and claimed expenses.
-A participant who works commission only or on a contracting basis AND receives a paystub from the employer that does not indicate actual hours worked does not need to complete the self-employment worksheet.
-The Division will report the number of participation hours indicated on the self-employment worksheet derived by dividing the gross net income (gross income less verified business expenses) by federal minimum wage, not to exceed 40 hours per week.
+The Division will report the number of participation hours indicated on the self-employment worksheet by dividing the net income (gross income less verified business expenses) by federal minimum wage, not to exceed 40 hours per week.
 Acceptable documentation may include quarterly/yearly income tax statements, business records, signed statements from individuals purchasing services, invoices and receipts.
 Determining participation hours in this manner is consistent with the Division's policy of determining income for TANF eligibility and benefit calculation.
 Self-employment hours may be projected.
 (See projection of income in Section I.1.b.)